cyverse-de/cyverse-de.github.io/osg/short-term.md

 The primary requirements are that the image must contain an executable file called `/usr/bin/wrapper`, and this program must read its configuration settings from a file called `config.json` in the current working directory.
-(The initial working directory cannot be known in advance even if a working directory is specified in the Docker image.) implementation language is unimportant as long as all of the tasks required of the wrapper can be performed.
+(The initial working directory cannot be known in advance even if a working directory is specified in the Docker image.)
+The implementation language is unimportant as long as all of the tasks required of the wrapper can be performed.
 CyVerse has a reference implementation of such a wrapper script implemented in Python 2.7 available [here][2].